HP Pro 6300 3rd-Gen i5 Desktop w/ 22" Monitor for $255 w/ $25 in Rakuten Points

 That's $8 less than last week's mention and the lowest price we could find by $8.
 Buy Now at Rakuten

-Clothing starts at $10 and sneakers from $20.
-Choose from around 70 styles.

-Update: Check the link below for newly added styles at 60% off.
-(It uses a different coupon code, as listed on product pages.)
-Shop Now at Rakuten

-That's $240 off list, just $10 over our Black Friday week mention, and the second best price we've seen.
+That's $770 off and the best price we could find.
 Buy Now at HP

 Save on a variety of computers, laptops, printers, and more.
 Shop Now at HP